Alexturner2000/Network-Engineering-Vault/03 - Work in progress/Farads.md

 Tags: [[Attenuation]], [[Measurement]], [[Capacitance]], [[Electrical]]

 Symbol: $F$
-Definition: The measure of capacitance.
+Definition: The unit for measure of capacitance.
 How much charge a capacitor can store per volt of electrical potential Basic Equation:
 $$C = \epsilon_0 \cdot \epsilon_r \cdot \frac{A}{d}$$
 $C$ is Capacitance in *Farads* $F$